 A common example of repeated work is current state assessments performed independently by different groups.
 The assessments often only slightly differ in objectives and focus, and it is clear groups are unaware that large portions of what they were seeking were already available.
 Similarly, different groups have inconsistent and even conflicting metrics, standards, and policies around data.
 The metrics, along with great resources that the teams have developed over time, also often reside in different internal web pages, SharePoint folders, or portals.
 An outcome of such repeated efforts is that privacy compliance becomes a very expensive process.

 2. Fear of failing metrics and the need to look good.

 Issues identified on dashboards are often opportunities for improvement, but there is a strong desire to make all metrics look good (i.e., do not want to see red on a dashboard).
 This is especially true in cross-functional teams – areas needing improvement might make one team look worse than others.
 Instead of tracking and addressing these within the cross-functional setting, we see a tendency for teams to provide reasons why they should not be addressed there.
 These aspects are reclassified as not cross-functional and get moved out of the cross-functional metrics into an internal team setting.
 This results in a filtered portrayal of the current state and prevents organizations from making data-driven decisions.

 3. Lack of understanding

 Sometimes a program implemented by one part of the organization can make it difficult to implement changes in another part of the organization.
 Some “quick win” efforts may make long-term sustainable change difficult.
-Complex problems such as privacy or information governance requires solutions to be rolled-out in a particular sequence for it to be effective.
-Some of these might be easier while others may be difficult to implement but necessary to ensure long term success.
+Complex problems such as privacy or information governance require solutions to be rolled out in a particular sequence for it to be effective.
+Some of these might be easier while others may be difficult to implement but necessary to ensure long-term success.
 Without a shared understanding across the different stakeholders, it is difficult for organizations to solve these challenges.